ruslanou/FCC-RWDP-TribPage/README.md

 # FCC-RWDP-TribPage
-This repo is for accomplish FreeCodeCamp.org challenge in section Responsive Web Design Project
+This repo is to accomplish FreeCodeCamp.org challenge in section Responsive Web Design Project